JGMorgan/Interview-Prep/README.md

 a coworker you would make.Just act like you would around other engineers even if non engineers wouldn't consider your behavior to be normal.

+### Big Oh
+**This is extremely important.** You should be able to tell someone the time and space complexity of your algorithm without having to think about it.
+Often times you will be told to write and algorithm and you will be given a target time and space complexity or you will be told to write an algorithm and be asked about the time and space complexity after you implement it.

+If you can't figure out the time and space complexity of most of the algorithms implemented here in less than a minute you **NEED** to study up on Big Oh.

 ### String Manipulation
 While manipulating strings might be easy make sure you know how to efficiently mutate strings in your language of choice.